ouassimboutalliss/ML_DL_AI_Portfolio/Barchelor_thesis/README.md

 The research question of this bachelor thesis is “How can the detection of brain tumors be automated?”.
 With this research question, I want to ensure that brain tumors can be detected early and accurately and save a patient's life.

 This research is divided into two parts.
 One part deals with classifying brain tumors.
 Different CNN models were used for this.
 The second part deals with segmenting the tumor itself.
 Two different segmentation models were used for this: UNet and Deeplabv3+.
-Inspiration for the algorithms used came mainly from the popularity of the internet.

 On the basis of the various tests performed, it is evaluated which methods of practical implementation would work best.
 In particular, the accuracy, f1 score of the tumor class and the training speed are taken into account.